HyejunJeong/typosquatting-detector/README.md

 ## Program Architecture and Description

-(TBA: General overview.
-Why Java RMI?
-Why JSP?)
-Used rmi so it is distributed.
-JSP so we could write it all in java?

-//Add more detail for these ^^
+Our program uses Java Remote Method Invocation(RMI) to communicate between the Master Node and the Worker Nodes.
+We used RMI becuase it is useful in creating distributed systems in Java.
+Our program also used servlets and Java Server Pages(JSP) for the Web Dashboard.
+We decided to use servlets and JSP so we could do the entire project in 1 language(Java).

 ### Server Program